Risk Management within DCU

 Purpose of the Policy

 The purpose of the policy is to ensure that risks to the University’s strategic plan are identified, analyzed and managed so that they are maintained at acceptable levels.
-The overall goal of any system of risk management is to identify risks and then to determine how they may be properly treated, tolerated, transferred or terminated.
+The overall goal of any system of risk management is to identify risks and then to determine how they may be properly treated, tolerated, transferred or terminated if deemed necessary.

 Risk Advisory Committee (RAC)